balintbrews/vimrc/README.md

 Automatic
 ---------

-Run this script in your ~/Projects folder:
+Run the following command inside your home folder.
+It will create the *~/vimrc* folder, and take care about symlinks.

     wget -O - https://raw.github.com/balintk/vimrc/master/autoinstall.sh | sh